simplesano/tribute_telegram_assistant/README.md

 1. Tribute sends a message about the new order
 2. The assistant detects the order and sends it to the backend
-3. The server activates the product
+3. The backend activates the product
    - In case of succcess, the assistant replies to Tribute and confirms delivery
    - In case of an error, the assistant sends message to admin